PramodhKumar3/Gold-Wallet-with-Spring-Security/README.md

-# 🏦 GoldWallet Monolith Web Application with Spring Security + JWT
+# 🏦 GoldWallet Application with Spring Security + JWT

 A **secure Spring Boot 3.x monolith application** for managing digital gold transactions.
 It uses **Spring Security + JWT tokens** for authentication and role-based access control (RBAC) with three roles: